Business Policies and Procedures Manual

 • Reminds the employee in advance that the review session is due.
 A good time frame is 30 days prior to the evaluation date.

-Prior to Completing Evaluation and Meeting With Employee
+5.5.d Prior to Completing Evaluation and Meeting with Employee

 Throughout the review period and prior to completing the performance review and meeting with the employee, the supervisor is to: